Arauco War: Causes of its origin and length

 On the other hand, the Spanish, in particular those from Castile and Extremadura, came from an extremely violent society.
-According to Diego de Rosales 17th-century Mapuche chief Lientur would have explained that he preferred to "die warring, than in a bad peace".
-Analysing the situation in the 1650s the Real Audiencia of Santiago opined that slavery of Mapuches was one of the reasons for constant state of war between the Spanish and the Mapuches.
+According to Diego de Rosales, 17th-century Mapuche chief Lientur would have explained that he preferred to "die warring, than in a bad peace".
+Analysing the situation in the 1650s, the Real Audiencia of Santiago opined that slavery of Mapuches was one of the reasons for constant state of war between the Spanish and the Mapuches.

 Jesuits sought to diminish hostilities and end the war altogether by converting Mapuches to the Christian faith.
-They temporarily succeeded in enforcing the Defensive War (1612–1626) policy, but their conversions attempts foundered on Mapuche leaders staunch defense of polygamy which was unacceptable in the Catholic faith.
+They temporarily succeeded in enforcing the Defensive War (1612–1626) policy, but their conversion attempts foundered on Mapuche leaders' staunch defense of polygamy, which was unacceptable in the Catholic faith.
 This insistence on polygamy has been explained as Mapuche chiefs valuing it as a way to establish more alliances through marriage than monogamous marriage allows.
 Polygamy may also have been valued as important population strategy in war times when the Mapuche male population was unstable.